Costa Rica’s thriving housing market

 - Pay taxes the traditional way, with all deductible expenses subtracted and corresponding rates applied.
 Under the old rules, the taxpayer was allowed to subtract deductible expenses (e.g. depreciation), but must pay income tax at up to 30%.
 Smaller and medium companies pay income taxes ranging from 10% to 20%, and individuals who receive rental income pay 10% to 25% tax.

-The solidarity tax, also known as the luxury home tax, applies only to owners of houses whose price exceeds the taxable threshold modified by the government annually, currently set at about US$220,000.
+The solidarity tax, also known as the luxury home tax, applies only to owners of houses whose price exceeds the taxable threshold currently set at about CRC131 million (US$228,600).
 Owners of houses with lower appraisal value are exempt from paying it.

-There is also a solidarity tax to support social housing, which is not standard for all properties but for those which have a residential building and exceed the taxable threshold defined by the authorities annually, currently set at around US$220,000.
+There is also a solidarity tax to support social housing, which is not standard for all properties but for those which have a residential building and exceed the taxable threshold defined by the authorities annually.

 |Property Appraised Value||Rate|